Petofi-romance/Openjev-Med/README.md

   <sub>↓ lower is better &nbsp;·&nbsp; ↑ higher is better</sub>
 </p>

-On the dermatology (derm) evaluation, ECE decreases by about 58%, accuracy in the top-confidence 10% doubles relative to the Base LLM, and confidence is monotonically associated with correctness.
+On the  evaluation, ECE decreases by about 58%, accuracy in the top-confidence 10% doubles relative to the Base LLM, and confidence is monotonically associated with correctness.

 ## Intended use